XueqiLu/knowledge-graph-qa/README.md

 The supervised model was trained using automatically generated question variants (approximately 15 questions per intent) to improve in-domain accuracy.
 Due to computational constraints, only the inference pipeline is included in this repository.

+System validation (qualitative)

+The system was manually tested on a small set of representative medical queries to verify:
+- correct entity recognition
+- correct intent-to-query mapping
+- correct Cypher execution on the Neo4j graph

+While no large-scale quantitative benchmark is reported, these tests confirm that the end-to-end pipeline functions as designed.